 Organizations are constantly evolving.
 But when it comes to policies and procedures, they often remain unchanged.
 To diminish legal issues and to ensure that your company complies with the labor and employment laws, it is important to perform a regular HR audit.
-While this sounds daunting, it is a valuable tool that will help your company stay up to date and allow you to thrive.
-In this post, we’ll share with you how to effectively use an HR audit.
-But first, let’s gain a better understanding of what this assessment entails and how to conduct an hr audit.
+While this sounds daunting, it is a valuable tool that will help your company stay up to date therefore facilitating it in its development.
+In this post, we’ll share with you how to effectively use an HR audit checklist.
+But first, let’s gain a better understanding of what this assessment entails and how to conduct a human resources audit.

-An HR audit is a thorough review of the policies, procedures, documents, and systems in Human Resources.
-The purpose of this audit is to provide recommendations that will help you improve operations and performance.
-Usually, HR professionals perform the assessment.
-However, companies can also choose to hire an external company to conduct a human resources audit.
+The definition of an HR audit is a thorough review of the policies, procedures, documents, and systems in Human Resources.
+The purpose of this process is to provide recommendations that will help you improve operations and performance.
+Usually, HR professionals will carry out the audit.
+However, companies can also choose to hire an external company to conduct a human resources evaluation.